Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

 }
 ```

+Either `evaluationType` or `difficulty` must be provided for each evaluation record.
+If both are provided, `difficulty` takes precedence over the default difficulty values for the evaluation type.

 #### Taxonomy Level Multipliers

-Instead of a separate `evaluationDifficulty` value, we use `taxonomyLevels` to represent how effectively an evaluation tests each cognitive level:
+When using the `difficulty` as a Record, the values represent how effectively an evaluation tests each cognitive level:

 - A value of 0 means this evaluation doesn't test that level at all
 - A value of 1 means this evaluation perfectly tests that level